 In August, 2004, environmental epidemiologist Dr. Rebecca James Baker died unexpectedly at age 33, of a pregnancy-related heart condition.
 Those who knew Rebecca were impressed by her intelligence, modesty, warmth and kindness, dedication, and wisdom in every aspect of life.
 She was particularly committed to environmental epidemiology as a tool for improving public health and quality of life and to working with people from different cultures and backgrounds.
 Several ISEE members had the privilege of knowing and working with Rebecca during her regular participation in ISEE annual conferences and her research visits to Russia, the Czech Republic, Slovakia, and Thailand.
 Her linguistic and cultural skills, and grace in challenging circumstances, were inspiring to many.

 To honor Rebecca's memory and to encourage students and new investigators to follow her example, the Rebecca James Baker Award is given each year at the ISEE annual conference.
 Graduate level students and new investigators who are within three years of having completed their degree are invited to apply.
-All applicants must be first authors on a submitted abstract for the 2013 ISEE annual conference in Basel, Switzerland, August 19-23, 2013.
+All applicants must be first authors on a submitted abstract for the 2014 ISEE annual conference in Seattle, Washington, USA, August 24-28, 2014.

-The deadline for applications for the 2013 award, to be presented at the ISEE conference in Basel, Switzerland, is May 30, 2013.
+The deadline for applications for the 2014 award, to be presented at the ISEE conference in Seattle, Washington, USA, is April 30, 2014.
 Review criteria and application requirements are below.

 Donations to the Baker Award Fund: For those who wish to make a donation to the Baker Award Fund, checks in U.S. dollars should be made out to ISEE specifying "Baker Award donation " in the "Memo" line.
 Send donations (tax deductible in the U.S.) to ISEE Secretariat, c/o JSI Research and Training Institute, 44 Farnsworth Street, Boston, MA 02210; Phone: 617-482-9485; Fax: 617-482-0617; E-mail: firstname.lastname@example.org.
 Contact the Secretariat to make donations from outside the U.S.